4eckd/itsdifferentproductions/supabase/README.md

 1. Create a new Supabase project at [https://supabase.com/dashboard](https://supabase.com/dashboard)
 2. Run the SQL scripts in the Supabase SQL Editor in the following order:
-   - `schema.sql` - Creates the database tables and RLS policies
+   - `schema.sql` - Creates the core database tables and RLS policies
    - `storage.sql` - Creates the storage buckets and RLS policies
+   - `schema-updates.sql` - Adds additional fields and tables to enhance the schema
 3. Configure authentication settings in the Supabase dashboard
 4. Get your Supabase URL and anon key from the API settings
 5. Update your `.env.local` file with the Supabase credentials

 ## Database Schema

-The database schema includes the following tables:
+### Core Tables

 - `users` - User information (extends Supabase auth.users)
 - `profiles` - User profiles with additional information